 In April, Canva announced a A$93 million raise that valued the business at A$20 billion.
-It’s an 500% jump A$8.7 billion valuation in less than 12 months following an A$87 million raise in June 2020.
+It’s an 500% jump in its valuation in less than 12 months following an A$87 million raise in June 2020.

 If the 8-year-old privately-owned Sydney tech company was listed on the ASX, it would make the top 10 companies by market capitalisation.
 Its valuation is now on a par with then market cap of Andrew Forrest’s Fortescue Metals Group, and well ahead of corporate titans such as Woolworths ($49bn), Telstra ($47bn), Rio Tinto, Transurban and BNPL fintech Afterpay.

 The raise was led by T. Rowe Price.
 New and existing strategic investors in the round include Franklin Templeton, Sequoia Capital Global Equities, Bessemer Venture Partners, Greenoaks Capital, Dragoneer Investments, Blackbird, Felicis, and AirTree Ventures.